 ...and after only a couple of songs I was saying to myself, "People actually pay hundreds of dollars for this?
 Seriously?"

 Re-visiting the Past...

 I'm still puzzled at how an album so spectacularly average has managed to garner such a legendary reputation.
-I have heard worse metal records than this (Thrash Queen, anyone?), but I have a feeling that the guys who give this album props on forums and proclaim it to be some sort of long lost Heavy Metal Holy Grail are only doing so because it's rare as hell, and therefore owning a copy is a Metal status symbol among people who care about such things.
+I have a feeling that the guys who give this album props on forums and proclaim it to be some sort of long lost Heavy Metal Holy Grail are only doing so because it's rare as hell, and therefore owning a copy is a Metal status symbol.
 In other words, a record doesn't necessarily have to be GOOD as long as it's "rare" or "cult."

 Legend has it that Killen once had a full time vocalist in their lineup, but he quit the band just prior to the recording of this album.
-Rather than delay the release of the LP by taking the time to look for a replacement, bassist Vic Barron opted to step up to the mic and perform the vocal duties himself.
-This was a spectacularly bad decision, because Barron's monotone, mumbling vocal delivery becomes unintentionally funny pretty quickly, and when he attempts to pull off those oh-so-Metal high pitched screams, he sounds like he's just been punched in the nuts.
+Rather than delay the release of the LP by taking the time to look for a replacement, bassist Vic Barron stepped up to the mic and took over the vocal duties.
+This was a spectacularly bad move, because Barron's monotone, mumbling vocal delivery becomes unintentionally funny pretty quickly, and when he attempts to pull off those oh-so-Metal high pitched screams, he sounds like he's just been punched in the nuts.

-According to Killen's entry on Metal Archives, they hung around the Tri-State area metal circuit long enough to release a follow up to this album in 1989 - a five song demo tape entitled Restless Is The Witch, which ended up being their swan song.
-None of the four members resurfaced in other bands after Killen called it a day.
+According to Killen's entry on Metal Archives, they hung around the Tri-State area metal circuit long enough to to release an additional five song demo entitled Restless Is The Witch in 1989, which ended up being their swan song.

 Cult Metal Classics' Hype Video for the KILLEN Reissue:

 Reissued at last!